Lazyjimpressions/ourvidz-worker/WORKER_API.md

 - For SDXL, always use positional arguments for encoders and `requires_pooled=True`.

 #### **Validation Checklist**
-- [ ] Compel library imports successfully
+- [x] Compel library imports successfully
+- [x] `process_compel_weights` uses `requires_pooled=[False, True]` for SDXL
-- [ ] `process_compel_weights` always unpacks Compel output as a tuple for SDXL (requires_pooled=True)
+- [x] Always unpacks Compel output as a tuple for SDXL
-- [ ] No fallback logic for single tensor/boolean for SDXL
+- [x] No fallback logic for single tensor/boolean for SDXL
-- [ ] Generation function handles both prompt_embeds and pooled_prompt_embeds for SDXL
+- [x] Generation function handles both prompt_embeds and pooled_prompt_embeds for SDXL
-- [ ] Error handling includes fallback to original prompt
+- [x] Error handling includes fallback to original prompt
-- [ ] Metadata includes Compel processing status and tensor types
+- [x] Metadata includes Compel processing status and tensor types
-- [ ] No more 'bool object is not iterable' or argument errors in logs
+- [x] No more 'bool object is not iterable' or argument errors in logs
-- [ ] Compel weights are properly applied without token limit violations
+- [x] Compel weights are properly applied without token limit violations
-- [ ] Both conditioning tensors are generated and used correctly
+- [x] Both conditioning tensors are generated and used correctly
-- [ ] Legacy single tensor fallback works for backward compatibility (non-SDXL)
+- [x] Legacy single tensor fallback works for backward compatibility (non-SDXL)

 ### **Reference Image Support**
 ```python